 What to do:

 Mix all the ingredients together in a large bowl.
-Transfer to a pump bottle and use as a facial cleanser.
+Transfer to a push pump bottle and use as a facial cleanser.
 Avoid sun exposure after using the cleanser as grapefruit essential oil on skin can cause photosensitivity.
 The cleanser is best used at night.

 Due to its extraction process, grapefruit essential oil is highly concentrated.
 It should never be used without diluting it with carrier oils such as coconut oil, almond oil and jojoba oil.
 Prior to usage, it is advised to do a skin patch test first to ensure that the consumer is not allergic to the oil.
 This is done by applying a small amount of grapefruit essential oil to a relatively small surface are on the skin and observing for any untoward reaction.